PratT-KAi/Data-Analysis-with-Python/README.md

 2. Intro to Pandas
 3. Data CLeaning
 >     a.
 Handling Missing Data
 >     b.
-CLeaning Not Null Values
+Cleaning Not Null Values
 4. Reading Data from other sources
 >    a.
 From csv and txt files
 >    b.
 From databases